-Flush to Keep the System Clean
+3. Flush the System

 Staff periodically flushes water out of blow-offs, key flush points within the distribution system, at a high velocity to remove small amounts of natural sand and minerals that can slowly build up in pipelines.
 This happens because our water comes from deep groundwater wells.